 Bob and I found this Veggie Burger rather tasty, well at least one would think so when we downed 2 burgers without inhaling, blinking or talking.
+These patties are loaded with nutrients so therefor they will really fill you up.
 The patties are wonderful to make up ahead of time and then store them in a sealed container in your fridge.
 Then when the urge hits you…have at it!

 - 4 portobello mushrooms

-- 1/4 cup of cold pressed olive oil
+- 1/4 cup cold pressed olive oil

-- 1/4 cup of Bragg’s Liquid Aminos
+- 1/4 cup Bragg’s Liquid Aminos

 - 1 cup mushrooms

-- 1 cup raw pecans
+- 1 cup raw pecans, soaked

 - a handful cilantro